 Given how little jewelers know about cut quality and the mediocre selections available at the 50k price range, you are doing yourself a big disservice with preset options.

 Instead, I highly recommend that you pick your own diamond and setting separately.
-This gives you complete control over the diamond’s quality and finding a diamond that fits your budget/specs completely.
+This gives you complete control over the diamond’s quality and allows you to find a diamond that fits your budget/specs completely.

 It’s much easier to find a well cut diamond yourself than relying on a jeweler with a vested interest to offload their inventory onto you.
 And here’s the thing, you aren’t paying higher prices contrary to popular belief.
 Instead, you are able to get a granular breakdown of the ring’s cost with better transparency.